-Physical models have been mostly used for the UDS design and few cases focus on RTFF models in UDS.
-While AI models such as NARX and LSTM models has been revitalised in recent years and makes huge waves now, it seems that they are taken into account as first steps in this context.
+-Physical models have been mostly used for the UDS design and few cases focus on RTFF models in UDS.
+While AI models such as NARX and LSTM have been revitalised in recent years, it seems that they are taken into account as first steps in this context.
 Consequently, further progress in applying these models is an imperative demand as a momentous future direction.

-- Computational time and prediction range should be more spotlighted in future studies as part of performance assessment due to their role in offering sufficient lead time for taking preventive decisions by operators.
+-Computational time and prediction range should be more spotlighted in future studies as part of the performance assessment due to their role in offering sufficient lead time for taking preventive decisions by operators.

-Sensitivity analysis and uncertainty analysis should be more discovered for RTFF in UDS in order to cover the gap of calibration of model parameters and the uncertainty of model results.
+-Sensitivity analysis and uncertainty analysis should be more discovered for RTFF in UDS in order to cover the gap of calibration of model parameters and the uncertainty of model results.